jaydattd98/pension-management-portal/README.md

 5.Used globle exception handling to avoid multiple use of try catch for some common exceptions

-5.Used Interceptor to add token in request in Angualr
+5.Used Interceptor to add token in request in Angular

 6.SignUp, login function are added